 In this guide, we explain how Islamic mortgages work, the types available, and how Mortgage One can refer you to a suitable provider for your needs.

-Your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it.
+Your home may be repossessed if you do not keep up repayments on your mortgage.

 What Is an Islamic Mortgage?